rafaheringer/remo/README.md

 -----------------

-You can use keyboard shortcuts:
+You can use keyboard shortcuts (media keys are supported):
 	**space**: play/pause
 	**enter**: play the selected music
 	**left** or **right** arrow: play previous or next music